 - On your computer, open Chrome.

 - At the top right, click More Settings.

-- To manage how Chrome handles content and permissions for a site, click Content settings.
+- To control how Chrome handles content and permissions for a site, click Content settings.

-- To delete information from your browsing activity, such as history, cookies, or saved passwords, click Clear browsing data.
+- To delete information from your browsing activity, like your history, cookies, or saved passwords, click Clear browsing data.

 Learn about each privacy option from the list below: